 The longer employers fail to recognize the magnitude of the issue, the more they will be at risk — for age-related lawsuits, waning productivity and loss of valuable institutional knowledge.
 To become age-ready employers, it's important to better understand the significant presence and potential of an experienced workforce.
 Here are 10 things any company can do to kick-start that process:

-- Assess your internal labor market dynamics to address age-related trends and pinch points.
-Rather than relying on generalized assumptions about your experienced workers, take a research-based approach to better understand the actual demographics of your own organization, where there are critical skill gaps, and how talent moves through your business, to position yourselves for success.
+- Collect and analyze your age-profile data to explore demographic and skills pinch points.
+Rather than relying on generalized assumptions about your experienced workfers, take a research-based approach to better understand the value of their contributions and how to position them for success.

 - Develop and implement the people and career strategies that embrace the experienced workforce.
-Go back to the data to examine how they're being hired, trained, promoted and exited, and evaluate whether those talent practices align with the reality of future business needs.
-If necessary, consider placing more emphasis on enabling experienced workers through more development opportunities, alternative career pathways and late-career benefits, such as pre-retirement education, career counselling and flexible working.
+Go back to the data to examine how they're being hired, trained, promoted and exited, and evaluate whether those talent practices align with business needs.
+If necessary, consider placing more emphasis on enabling experienced workers through development opportunities, alternative career pathways and late-career benefits, such as pre-retirement education and counseling.

-- Understand what impact your retirement plan design has on the trajectory of retirement readiness and talent flow.
-Employers that ignore retirement plan design and risk are often met with detrimental surprises.
-For example, when too many experienced workers delay retirement because of affordability, it can cause a bottleneck and turnover among employees who are seeking promotions.
+- Understand what impact your retirement plan design has on the trajectory of retirement readiness and labor flow.
+Employers that ignore retirement risk are often met with detrimental surprises.
+For example, when too many experienced workers delay retirement, it can cause a bottleneck and high turnover among up-and-coming talent who are seeking promotions.
 On the other hand, when too many retirements happen at once, it can drain the company of institutional knowledge, specialized skills and customer relationships.
-A more proactive company can statistically evaluate these risks and work with employees to manage the flow of retirements deliberately through better attention to plan design.
-Can your workers draw pension and continue working for example, and do you offer a phased retirement program?
+A more proactive company can statistically evaluate these risks and work with employees to manage the flow of retirements deliberately.

-- Initiate conversations with employees about what they want and need and how they might work differently.
+- Initiate conversations with employees about how they might work differently.
 Unquestionably, today's world of work looks very different from the time when people over 50 first started their careers.
-In recent conversations, we have found that very high numbers of experienced workers want to work differently in future.
-The evidence to date shows that they either want more flexibility to do other things, or more development opportunities to take their careers in a new direction.
-Experienced workers may well be called upon to take on mentoring and coaching roles, as well as tackle projects that draw on their deep knowledge.
+But rather than write off experienced workers as being "out of touch," companies should help them make the most of modern advancements to boost their performance to new heights.
+Experienced workers may also be called upon to take on mentoring and coaching roles, as well as tackle projects that draw on their deep knowledge.

 - Examine and proactively address how ageism might manifest in your organization.
-Analyze pay, bonus and performance grade distributions compared with other age groups to check for equity; examine promotion and recruitment statistics through a lens focused on aging and ageism.
+Analyze pay, bonuses, performance, promotion and recruitment statistics through a lens focused on aging.
 In addition, make concrete plans to ensure that age diversity is prioritized at the same level as diversity of race, gender and sexual orientation.
-Do you have an age champion that advocates for this group for example?

 - Develop and implement a program offering support for those who have caregiver responsibilities.
-Experienced workers may not have young children at home, but many care for their elderly parents or for their grandchildren, or both.
-Affording employees the same level of flexibility, emotional support and financial benefits with caregiving responsibilities can boost morale and productivity, and is a much more inclusive approach.
+Experienced workers may not have young children at home, but many care for their elderly parents.
+Affording these employees the same level of flexibility, emotional support and financial benefits as younger employees with caregiving responsibilities can boost morale and productivity.

 HOW AGE-READY IS YOUR ORGANIZATION?